-At Temple Emanuel we observe Hanukkah with a Shabbat Service and sometimes a Havdalah or evening service led by our Religious School children.
-Last year we had a wonderful dinner celebration where we lit the Hanukkiyah Menorah and celebrated with over 100 of our closest friends!
-A minor Jewish holiday, typically Jews everywhere celebrate religious freedom for all with symbolic foods, games, small gifts and the lighting of the Menorah for seven or eight nights.
+At Temple Emanuel we observe Hanukkah in our school, at Shabbat Services and with a community party.
+Last year we had a wonderful Latke Vodka where we lit the Hanukkiyah (Hanukkah Menorah) and celebrated with over 100 of our closest friends!
+Although Hanukkah is a minor Jewish holiday, it is both fun and meaningful, so typically Jews everywhere celebrate religious freedom for all with symbolic foods, games, small gifts and the lighting of the Menorah for seven or eight nights.
 Check out the information below for more information on this “Festival of Lights.”

 Hanukkah